opendime/opendime/v2.4/sealed/README.txt

 README.txt      - this file that you are reading right now

-advanced/       - (directory) more technical data and files... checksum.txt    - SHA256 of the firmware being used on this Opendime verify.txt      - longer signed message, for verification of private key verify2.txt     - shorter signed message, which is easier to cut-n-paste into other tools balance.py      - python program that can display current balance and remove funds trustme.py      - python program which verifies authenticity of this unit, or another rngverify.py    - python program used to verify we are honestly generating the private key variables.json  - JSON file of the address and other values for this opendime version.txt     - date/time and version number of the firmware checksum.txt    - SHA256 checksum of the firmware chain.crt       - X.509 certificate chain back to Opendime factory CA unit.crt        - X.509 certificate for this particular Opendime
+advanced/       - (directory) more technical data and files... chain.crt       - X.509 certificate chain back to Opendime factory CA checksum.txt    - SHA256 of the firmware being used on this Opendime rngverify.py    - python program used to verify we are honestly generating the private key trustme.py      - python program which verifies authenticity of this unit, or another unit.crt        - X.509 certificate for this particular Opendime variables.json  - JSON file of the address and other values for this opendime verify.txt      - longer signed message, for verification of private key verify2.txt     - shorter signed message, which is easier to cut-n-paste into other tools version.txt     - date/time and version number of the firmware

 support/        - (directory) supporting files that aren't interesting DCIM/           - (directory) hidden directory to support iPad usage (ignore)